Why do people begin psychotherapy?

 How much of my time will it take?

-Sessions are 50 minutes long, and generally once or twice per week.
+Sessions are generally once or twice per week.
 The duration of the treatment is at your discretion; sometimes I meet people for short-term therapy, and others have been working with me for a number of years.

 Do you accept health insurance?